 We’ve reached the end of January which means we might soon see the end of all the ‘New Year, New You’ calls to action that seem to be everywhere this month.

 I don’t know about you, but I’ve never found this to be the most inspiring season for me to embark on new things and change my life in any meaningful way.

-I tend to feel a bit more sluggish and inclined to hibernating at this time of year – and the last thing I want to deprive myself of in the cold depths of winter is a nice glass of wine or some comfort food; although like most people I have in in the past felt I should be making resolutions, to lose weight, get fit, etc., and then a little bit guilty or disappointed when I don’t follow through on these empty goals.
+I tend to feel a bit more sluggish and inclined to hibernating at this time of year.
+The last thing I want to deprive myself of in the cold depths of winter is a nice glass of wine or some comfort food Although like most people I have in in the past felt I should be making resolutions, to lose weight, get fit, etc., and then a little bit guilty or disappointed when I don’t follow through on these empty goals.

 Just as some of us are morning people rather than night owls, so some of us are guided by other influences when it comes to making changes or beginning periods of renewal or growth in our lives.